 Benjamin V. Tucker (University of Alberta) – Using speech in psycholinguistics: From speech synthesis to spoken word recognition

-Jacolien Van Rij (Groningen University) & Juhani Järvikivi (University of Alberta) – Exploring eye-tracking methods in spoken language research
+Jacolien Van Rij (Groningen University) & Juhani Järvikivi (University of Alberta) – The Visual World Paradigm step-by-step – Eye-tracking for spoken language research

 Registration is now open!
 Here’s how to register:

 - If you are attending the normal STEP program and the GAMM workshop on Saturday (altogether $380.00), please pay here